Estimating average causal effects from patient trajectories: Abstract

 \section{Abstract}

 In medical practice, treatments are selected based on the expected causal effects on patient outcomes.
 Here, the gold standard for estimating causal effects are randomized controlled trials; however, such trials are costly and sometimes even unethical.
-Instead, medical practice is increasingly interested in estimating causal effects among patient subgroups from electronic health records, that is, observational data.
+Instead, medical practice is increasingly interested in estimating causal effects among patient (sub)groups from electronic health records, that is, observational data.
 In this paper, we aim at estimating the average causal effect (ACE) from observational data (patient trajectories) that are collected over time.
 For this, we propose DeepACE: an end-to-end deep learning model.
 DeepACE leverages the iterative G-computation formula to adjust for the bias induced by time-varying confounders.
 Moreover, we develop a novel sequential targeting procedure which ensures that DeepACE has favorable theoretical properties, \ie, is doubly robust and asymptotically efficient.
-To the best of our knowledge, this is the first work that proposes an end-to-end deep learning model for estimating time-varying ACEs.
+To the best of our knowledge, this is the first work that proposes an end-to-end deep learning model tailored for estimating time-varying ACEs.
 We compare DeepACE in an extensive number of experiments, confirming that it achieves state-of-the-art performance.
 We further provide a case study for patients suffering from low back pain to demonstrate that DeepACE generates important and meaningful findings for clinical practice.
-Our work enables medical practitioners to develop effective treatment recommendations tailored to patient subgroups.
+Our work enables practitioners to develop effective treatment recommendations based on population effects.